Quantum States (quanguru.QuantumToolbox.states

 to create individual states andtensorProd

-to calculate their tensor product.- Parameters
+to calculate their tensor product.- Parameters:

 dimensions (intList) – list of dimensions for each sub-system of the composite quantum system